Get paid to recycle, eg, £1.50 per printer cartridge

 - Carrier bags from Ocado or Morrisons – get 5p off your shopping per bag.
 See MSE Kelvin's blog on 13 ways to use less plastic AND save cash for this and more tips on plastic.

 - Reverse vending machines – earn coupons by recycling.
-Tesco, Morrisons and Iceland have trialled these in a few of their stores, and Alton Towers set up a machine last summer issuing 50% off vouchers in exchange for empty plastic bottles.
+Tesco, Morrisons and Iceland have trialled these in a few of their stores, and theme parks including Alton Towers have set up a machine issuing 50% off vouchers in exchange for empty plastic bottles.
 If you’re in Scotland, see our news story to learn more about Scotland introducing a 20p deposit on bottles and cans.

 - Recycling on the go – clean a beach and bag a discount or freebies.
 If you live near the coast, look for organised beach cleans – sometimes set up by local charities or businesses – where you may receive a discount or freebie for your hard work.
 For example, there are pubs in Exmouth and Newquay that’ll give you a free drink if you collect one of their yellow buckets and fill it with litter from the beaches nearby.